Battle of Someri

-The Battle of Someri was a battle in the Gulf of Finland during World War II on 8–9 July 1942, between the Soviet Union and Finland.
+The Battle of Someri took place in the Gulf of Finland during World War II on 8–9 July 1942, between the Soviet Union and Finland.
 Starting as a modest operation to clear a Finnish observation post from a small island, it became one of the largest surface ship engagements in the Baltic theater.

 Background

 During the Russo-Finnish Winter War (1939–40), Soviet forces captured several Finnish islands in the eastern Gulf of Finland.
 In March 1940 these were ceded to the Soviet Union in accordance with the Moscow Peace Treaty.
 The Soviets occupied some of them with small garrisons.
 When the Continuation War began in June 1941 the islands were generally ignored; in autumn 1941, however, the Finnish Navy attempted to occupy the small, rocky island of Someri (now Sommers, Russia), mistakenly thinking it had been abandoned by the Soviets.
 Coming under fire from the defenders, the small Finnish landing force hastily withdrew.
 Over the next few weeks the Finns shelled and bombed the island several times in hopes of forcing the Soviet garrison to depart.
 Finally in December 1941, as Soviet forces evacuated Hanko and several other islands in the Gulf of Finland, the garrison on Someri was withdrawn to Moshchny Island.
 Finnish coastal forces occupied the island soon after.
 It proved to be a good position for observing Soviet movements in the area.